<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 5 Underutilized B2B Podcast Marketing Tactics

-Unless you’ve been living under a rock (and if you have been, how is it? considering a change of scenery over here), you know that podcasting is HOT right now.
-Call it a bandwagon, call it a trend if you want, but there’s no denying that podcasting, especially B2B podcasting, has created its own place in marketing strategies and it doesn’t look to be going away anytime soon.
+Unless you’ve been living under a rock (and if you have been, how is it?
+Considering a change of scenery over here), you know that podcasting is HOT right now.
+But it's not a bandwagon or a mere trend.
+It's an audience-connection wave and a major growth component for any B2B brand.
+There’s no denying that B2B podcasting has established its rightful place in growth strategies, and it's not going to fade away anytime soon.
+Time to think about creating or polishing up your podcast marketing strategy and start growing your brand through the channel.

 Many brands are looking at B2B podcasting as a means to raise awareness about their brand, BUT it can be so much more than that.
 Podcasting for brand awareness?
-Amazing.
+Yes, it works much better than other channels.
 Podcasting for brand awareness and unique content creation?
 Brilliant.

 Of course podcasts are great for humanizing and creating buzz for your brand.
-They can also be used to fuel your brand’s content and marketing strategy.
-Your B2B podcast is filled with the rich perspectives of your host (hopefully an expert in the topic your podcast covers) and your guests.
+They can also be used to fuel your brand’s content and marketing strategy (as well as significantly improve your searchability through podcast SEO).
+Your B2B podcast is filled with the rich perspectives of your host (an expert in the topic your podcast covers) and your guests.

 5 B2B Podcast Marketing Tactics You Need to Try